orbcode/orbuculum/README.md

 orbuculum with the -h option.

-Simply start orbuculum with the correct options for your trace probe and then you can start of stop other utilities as you wish.
+Simply start orbuculum with the correct options for your trace probe and then you can start or stop other utilities as you wish.
 A typical command to run orbuculum would be;

 ```$ orbuculum --monitor 1000```

 In this case, because no source options were provided on the command line, input
 will be taken from a Blackmagic probe USB SWO feed, or from an ORBTrace mini if it can find one.
+If multiple
+probes are found you will get the option to choose between them.
+To avoid this choice, add any unique part of the
+serial number for the probe you want to use on the command line.
-It will start the daemon with a monitor reporting interval of 100ms.
+The command above will start the daemon with a monitor reporting interval of 100ms.
 Orbuculum exposes TCP ports 3402 and 3443 to which
 network clients can connect.
 3402 delivers orbflow, 3443+x deliver raw frames.
 Both will relay to any
 client that is connected (such as orbcat, orbfifo or orbtop).
 The practical limit to the number of clients that can connect is set by the speed of the host machine....but there's
-nothing stopping you using another one on the local network :-)  If you've got an orbtrace mini and you want
+nothing stopping you using another one on the local network :-)  Orbuculum can optionally call out to `orbtrace` when a
+probe first connects. this is typically used to set configuration parameters for the problem.
+For example, if you've got an
-to switch on power to your target and configure it for Manchester SWO, a suitable command would be;
+orbtrace mini and you want to switch on power to your target and configure it for Manchester SWO, a suitable command would be;

 ```$ orbuculum --monitor 1000 --orbtrace '-p vtref,3.3 -e vtref,on'```

-...this will re-initialise the probe if it gets disconnected at any time.
+...arranging `orbtrace` to get called from `orbuculum` means the probe will be re-initialised if it gets disconnected at any time.
 Note that the `--orbtrace` bit is providing options through to the `orbtrace` application, so you need to look at the command line options for that to make sensible selections.

-Information about command line options can be found with the -h option.
+Information about `orbuculum` command line options can be found with the -h option.
 Orbuculum itself is specifically designed to be 'hardy' to probe and target disconnects and restarts (y'know, like you get in the real world).
 In general the other programs in the suite will stay alive while `orbuculum` itself is available.
-The intention being to give you useful information whenever it can get it.
+The intention is to give you useful information whenever it can be obtained.
 Orbuculum does _not_ require gdb to be running, but you may need a gdb session to start the output.
-BMP needs traceswo to be turned on at the command line before it capture data from the port, for example.
+BMP needs traceswo to be turned on at the command line before it capture data from the SWO pin, for example.

 Its worth a quick word about how the orbuculum mux interacts with clients.
 Pretty obviously, clients need to keep up with the flow of data from a probe.
 For the case that a client doesn't then it will be disconnected.
 It's then